+Select “Partnership” if your business is incorporated as a partnership and you report your business income and expenses on form 1065.
 Partnerships are incorporated businesses.
 Like corporations, partnerships are separate entities from the shareholders.
 Unlike corporations, partnerships must have at least one general partner who assumes unlimited liability for the business.
 Partnerships must have at least two shareholders.
 Partnerships distribute all profits and losses to their shareholders without regard for any profits retained by the business for cash flow purposes.

+Select “Corporation” if your business is incorporated and you report your business income and expenses on form 1120 (C-corporation) or 1120S (S-corporation).
 Corporations are incorporated businesses.
 Every form of business besides the sole proprietor is considered a separate entity, and this often provides a measure of legal and financial protection for the shareholders.
 The shareholders of corporations have limited liability protection, and corporations have full discretion over the amount of profits they can distribute or retain.
 Corporations are presumed to be for-profit entities, and as such they can have an unlimited number of years with losses.
 Corporations must have at least one shareholder.

-Foreign (businesses outside the US)
+Foreign (publishers outside the U.S.)

+Select “LLP” if your business is a Limited Liability Partnership (LLP).
 A Limited Liability Partnership is a type of partnership recognized in a majority of states in the US that protects a partner from personal liability for negligent acts committed by other partners or by employees not under their direct control.
 Many states restrict this type of partnership to professionals, such as lawyers, accountants, architects, and healthcare providers.

+Select “Nonprofit” if your business is a nonprofit organization and you report income and expenses on form 990.
 Nonprofits are corporations formed for a charitable, civic, or artistic purpose.
 Nonprofits are generally exempt from federal and state taxation on their income, and so they are often called "exempt organizations."
 Nonprofits have substantial responsibilities for reporting their activities, income, and assets to ensure that they are in compliance with federal and state laws governing charities.